agentos-project/agentos/documentation/includes/install_and_try.rst

 Install and Explore
 ===================

-AgentOS requires Python 3.7 - 3.9 and `conda`.
+AgentOS requires Python 3.7 - 3.10.
 To get started, use pip to install agentos, and then run a simple agent::

-  # Make sure you're using Python 3.7 - 3.9
+  # Make sure you're using Python 3.7 - 3.10
-  # Make sure you have miniforge, miniconda, or conda installed (required
-  # for `agentos run`, which uses MLflow Projects).
   pip install agentos
-  agentos run agentos.agents.RandomAgent gym.envs.classic_control.CartPoleEnv

 Then, create and run your first Agent::